Amputations Affect Quality of Life in Patients Who Lose Limbs After Accidents

 - Ensuring that OSHA protocol is followed to the letter in the operating room and throughout the hospital.
 Failing to follow OSHA’s hospital protocol’s for infection control could result in patient’s contracting deadly infections post-op that can lead to side effects that range from prolonged hospital stays to fatalities in immunocompromised individuals such as the very young or the elderly.

 Surgeons who make every effort to follow protocol and maintain their level of professionalism are said to be acting in a reasonable manner.
-However, surgeons who neglect to abide by OSHA’s strict standards, or rely on memory and assume they know everything about the patient offhand can be held liable in the event that a surgical error is made and the patient must undergo an amputation.
+However, surgeons who neglect to abide by OSHA’s strict standards, or rely on memory and assume they know everything about the patient with only a quick glance at the chart can be held liable in the event that a surgical error is made and the patient must undergo an amputation.

 Furthermore, should the surgeon neglect to mark the limb that requires surgery and operates on an uninjured limb, they will be held liable in a court of law and could face serious repercussions such as loss of medical licensure and judgements against them for damages incurred by the victim as a result of their direct actions.

-As we’ve explained on the Shaked Law Blog in previous articles, there are specific criteria that must be met in order to establish medical malpractice within the scope of a lawsuit.
-That criteria is standard, and must be met to the letter in order to proceed with actions that will provide the victim with any kind of damages:
+As we’ve explained on the Law Resource in our other writeups, there are specific criteria that must be met in order to establish medical malpractice occurred within the scope of a lawsuit.
+The criteria for this type of medical malpractice is standard, and must be met to the letter.

 - A doctor-patient relationship must have existed

 - The physician’s carelessness harmed the patient in a way that “more than likely” caused them not to receive proper care in a timely manner that could’ve been life sustaining

 What is the emotional impact of amputation on patients after an accident?